me15degrees/game-of-life/README.md

 The game does not need interactions with the user after declaring the initial state.
 It is interesting for analyzing how a state can evolve into a more complex one, given simple rules.
 To learn more about the creation of this type of algorithm, I recommend reading the Wikipedia page (https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
 There you will find various curiosities about its creation and how you can find different applications (even in music!) of the game of life.

 ### About the code
-A menu is displayed in the terminal to choose the number of generations that can be defined at the beginning of the program and the size of the matrix (nxn).
+The initial configuration of the population state is done through inputs in the terminal.
+The result is displayed in the terminal, but it's also possible to save the generations in a .csv file for future statistical studies.

+### Contributions
+Want to contribute a new feature?
+Perfect.
+Want to suggest/collaborate on something?
+Send me an email at me15degrees@poggers.team, or open an issue.